Procreate vs Photoshop for Textile Designers: Which Should You Choose?

 Let's be clear about what we're comparing.

 Photoshop is comprehensive image editing software.
 It was designed for photographers and graphic designers.
 It runs on computers.
-It costs monthly subscription.
+It costs a monthly subscription.

 Procreate is a digital painting app designed for iPad and iPhone.
 One-time purchase.
 Touch interface.
 Portable.

+Both can create beautiful curtain visualizations.
 But they approach the work completely differently.

 The Cost Reality